andrew1007/mrfa-demo/article/part1.md

 To conceptualize this, we can revisit our naive table.
 What is the logical separation of data, based on the minimum amount of data that is required for rendering?
 To explore this properly, we need to tabulate the features of the table and the correlating data that is required from them.

 To accomplish this, we start at the bottom of the component hierarchy and work up.
-The lower in the hierarchy we can isolate heavy data access, the better.
+In most cases, the lower in the hierarchy heavy data access occurs, the better.

 Cell:
 Each cell is technically the true rendering location (AKA the HTML) of the data in the table.
 The minimum amount of information that is required is the text to be rendered.
 The checkbox cell's minimum amount of information to render is a `checked` boolean.

 The cell is where all of the heavy lifting occurs.
 It only stands to reason that the rest of the components should be designed to suppress useless rerenders for cells.
 Ticking a checkbox doesn't need to rerender checkboxes for other rows.
 Filtering out rows by selection doesn't need to rerender cells.
 To accomplish this, data access needs to circumvent the component hierarchy as much as possible.
 This is where our custom context abstraction, `applyState` comes into play.

 Make no mistake: passing data down from parent to child is oftentimes required.
 The difference between the optimized and naive approach is making strategic decisions to minimize the amount of information to pass down.
-In an overwhelming majority of situations, the minimum amount of information is an id.
-Passing down an id (which are primitives) from parent to child won't trigger a useless rerender when the component is wrapped in `React.memo`. `applyState` embeds `React.memo`; if a component is wrapped in it, `React.memo` does not need to be wrapped again.
+In most situations, components that are iterated over (`TableRow`) only need to accept an `id` from its parent.
+Passing down only an `id` won't trigger a useless rerender, because `id` will meet strict equality.

 The `id` from the parent and direct data access + computation inside `applyState` is how strict equality for all incoming props will be met.

 ## Optimized Component Design